Caven Point Studio: Background

 The complex opened in August 2021.
 It has three soundstages totaling 112400 sqft that are 40 ft high to the grid and 50 ft to the ceiling.
-In August 2023 it was announced that the complex would further expand.
+In August 2023, it was announced that the complex would further expand, with three additional soundstages, adding 76,649 square feet of studio space.
+In December 2025, a 135,000-square-foot renovation of the former warehouse at 21 Caven Point Avenue was reportedly under construction as a film studio.